STIXProject/stixproject.github.io/getting-started/analyst-exercise/index.md

 You check the header - looks like it came from FireEye with high confidence and TLP: White

+It seems this was a larger campaign - they redacted individual incidents and built specific indicators so people could clean their networks

 ## Getting some context

 There's some indicators attached, at a glance you can tell it's for phishing emails, malware samples and bad domains